openstack/placement/doc/source/index.rst

 **4. Configure and restart nova-compute services**

-The 14.0.0 Newton nova-compute service code will begin reporting resource provider inventory and usage information as soon as the placement API service is in place and can respond to requests via the endpoint registered in the service catalog.
+The nova-compute service code will begin reporting resource provider inventory and usage information as soon as the placement API service is in place and can respond to requests via the endpoint registered in the service catalog.

 ``nova.conf`` on the compute nodes must be updated in the ``[placement]`` group to contain credentials for making requests from nova-compute to the placement-api service.

-.. note:: After upgrading nova-compute code to Newton and restarting the
-        service, the nova-compute service will attempt to make a connection to the placement API and if that is not yet available a warning will be logged.
-The nova-compute service will keep attempting to connect to the placement API, warning periodically on error until it is successful.
-Keep in mind that Placement is optional in Newton, but required in Ocata, so the placement service should be enabled before upgrading to Ocata. nova.conf on the compute nodes will need to be updated in the ``[placement]`` group for credentials to make requests from nova-compute to the placement-api service.

 .. _placement-upgrade-notes: